rohanKing04/otic/README.md

-# otic
-Repo for Otic Chatbot developed by me and 2 others
+# Otic - A TV show recommending chatbot

+### Github repository created for APIs for chatbot responses

+The bot was created by Me and 2 other college people